 Make the best French-style drinking chocolate at home with our 65% Dark Drinking Chocolate Mix.
 We’ve found 65% dark chocolate creates the perfect balance of chocolate and sweetness.
 Our mix is crafted from bean-to-bar with only two ingredients, organic cocoa beans, and organic cane sugar, and ground into small pieces–easy for melting.

 Makes one 8 oz. serving.

 4 tbsp.
 (1.5 oz) 65% Dark Drinking Chocolate Mix

 7 fl oz whole milk

 Shavings from your favorite chocolate bar

 Optional: Fresh whipped cream

-2. Add 4 tbsp (1.5 oz) chocolate and optional pinch of sea salt.
+2. Add 4 tbsp (1.5 oz) chocolate and an optional pinch of sea salt.

 3. Whisk thoroughly until the chocolate has melted and mixed in the milk.

-4. Carefully pour into mug.
+4. Carefully pour into a mug.
 Top with fresh whipped cream and chocolate shavings